top of page

 Symphony Orchestra

 The calculations performed by the gears are the result of the difference between their teeth.
-For example, if a gear with 20 teeth carries one with 10 teeth, the shaft of the 20-tooth gear will rotate once, while the 10-tooth gear will rotate twice.
+For example, if a gear with 20 teeth drives one with 10 teeth, the axis of the 20-tooth gear will rotate once, while the 10-tooth gear will rotate twice.
 Thus, by multiplying and dividing whole numbers, this extraordinary mechanism could, with a simple circular movement of its crank, govern the movement of several pointers arranged on its front side.

 PERFORMANCES